Hijack the Seas: Tsunami

 Not a person, not a human, and certainly not an out-of-work clairvoyant because my job didn’t exist anymore since the gods had returned and laid waste to two worlds.
 Like my power, which . . . hadn’t come back, I realized abruptly.
 So abruptly that I stopped moving for a second because that wasn’t how this was supposed to work.

-I was back on Earth now, where my little band had been desperately trying to reach because that was where my power was strongest.
-I had once had the ability to spatially shift myself out of here or flee back in time before all of this happened and try to stop it.
-Those abilities had been given to the Pythias by the god Apollo millennia ago, but he hadn’t trusted us with unlimited power. . .
+I was on Earth now, which my little band had been desperately trying to reach because that was where my power was strongest.
+It had once given me the ability to spatially shift myself out of here and flee back in time before all this happened to try to stop it.
+That ability had been given to the Pythias by the god Apollo millennia ago, but he hadn’t trusted us with unlimited power.

 Which, considering that I’d recently helped to kill him, was fair.
 So, he’d tethered it to Earth, meaning it could only reach me in Faerie when a portal was open between the two worlds.
 But I wasn’t in Faerie anymore; I should have access to it!
 I should be able—